Do you have a business concept?

 A business concept starts with an idea.
 Business concepts are rarely brand new, but are often based on further development and improvement of an existing product or service.

-A company’s business concept contains what you are intending to sell, how you sell it, and to whom.
-A well-thought-out business concept increases your chances of succeeding.
+Your company's business concept contains what you intend to sell, how you will sell it, and to whom.
+A well-thought-out business concept increases your chances of success.
 The more simply and concisely you can explain your concept, the easier it is for customers and partners to understand what the business is about and how it will accomplish its goals.
-The business concept should highlight the strengths of the business and what makes it special.
-One benchmark is being able to convince someone about your idea in just a few minutes.
+The business concept should also highlight the strengths of the business and what makes it special.
+A benchmark is that you should be able to convince someone of your idea in just a few minutes.
 This is what is known as an elevator pitch.

-Use these points as a starter when writing down your business concept:
+Use the following as a starting point when writing down your business concept:

 • What do you intend to sell?